A Nested Bi-level Optimization Framework for Robust Few Shot Learning: Related Work

-Similar to OOD experiments, we implement 5-way 3-shot (5-shot) experiments to evaluate the instance weighting scheme.
-We conduct experiments on noisy labels generated by randomly corrupting on the original labels in mini-ImageNet~\citep{ravi2016optimization}.
-Different percentages ($20\%,30\%, 50\%$) of training samples are selected randomly to flip their labels to simulate the noisy corrupted samples.
-In a few-shot meta-learning, intuitively, when we train a DNN robustly against noise, this implies the model captures useful information with higher weights than data with noisy labels.
-To test the proposed RW-MAML algorithm, data containing noisy labels only exist in the meta-training stage.
-From the Results shown in Table~\ref{tab:noise}, we can say that RW-MAML performed better than MAML with high accuracies.
-Furthermore, to circumvent overfitting and reduce computational complexity arised from high dimension of weight matrix, we group instance weights with 200 clusters by K-means, where instances in each cluster share the same weight initialized at 0.005.
+Similar to OOD experiments, we implement 5-way 3-shot (5-shot) experiments to evaluate the instance-level weighting scheme.
+We conduct experiments on noisy labels generated by randomly corrupting the original labels in \textbf{\textit{mini}-ImageNet}.
+Specifically, different percentages (20\%,30\%, 50\%) of training samples are selected randomly to flip their labels to simulate the noisy corrupted samples.
+Intuitively, a deep model robust to noise tries to ignore the data with noisy labels.
+Note that data containing noisy labels only exist in the meta-training stage.
+Hyper-parameters are shown in Appendix~\ref{app:addExp}.

-\textbf{Baseline methods.} We compare our RW-MAML with the following baselines: (1) \textbf{MAML-Noise-RM} serves as a skyline of the all competing methods.
-It is simply modified from MAML and we manually fix zero weights to data with noisy labels.
-(2) MAML.
+\textbf{Baselines.} We compare our \sysname{} with the following baselines: (1) \textbf{MAML-Noise-RM} serves as a skyline.
+It is simply modified from MAML, and we manually fix zero weights to instances with noisy labels.
+(2) \textbf{MAML}.